PDF Redaction Framework

 Redaction is generally used when you want to remove personally identifiable or sensitive information from a document to ensure confidentiality and conform to regulations and privacy laws, such as GDPR or HIPAA.
 By using the Redaction component, the original content of a PDF can’t be restored, thereby guaranteeing privacy.

-First, redaction annotations have to be created in the areas that should be redacted.
+First, redaction annotations are created in the areas that are to be redacted.
 This step won’t remove any content from the document yet; it just marks regions for redaction.

 Second, to actually remove the content, the redaction annotations need to be applied.
 In this step, the page content within the region of the redaction annotations is irreversibly removed.

-For further in-depth information, check out Adobe’s PDF Redaction: Addendum for the PDF Reference.
+For more information, see Adobe’s PDF Redaction: Addendum for the PDF Reference.